-For patients at MODERATE RISK for methadone toxicity (mild respiratory compromise, mild concurrent illness or concerning drug interactions):
+For patients at MODERATE RISK for methadone toxicity (mild respiratory compromise, mild concurrent illness or concerning drug interactions), who have established tolerance via patient history or collateral information, or who have changes in drug metabolism (e.g. over age 65, taking medications that inhibit CYP450 3A4):

 The starting dose is 20 mg or less.